nabestv/kratos/doc/wiki-cn/blademaster-quickstart.md

 # Ready to work

-It is recommended to use [kratos tool] (kratos-tool.md) to quickly generate projects, such as we generate a project called `kratos-demo`.
+It is recommended to use [kratos tool](kratos-tool.md) to quickly generate projects, such as we generate a project called `kratos-demo`.

 The generated directory structure is as follows:
 ```